 No. 8 – A No. 8 has actually appeared in the National Championship four times, with the latest being North Carolina in 2022.
 Only Villanova (1985) managed to win it all.

 No. 10 – In 2016, Syracuse became the first 10 seed to ever reach the Final Four.
-A No. 10 seed has advanced to the Elite 8 eight times with the latest being Syracuse in 2016.
+A No. 10 seed has advanced to the Elite 8 nine times with the latest being Miami (FL) in 2022.

 No. 13 – Six No. 13 seeds have advanced to the Sweet 16, with the latest being LaSalle (2013).